sara-nl/surfsara-useradmin/README.md

 ### Firewall

 All traffic to OpenNebula should go through the useradmin proxy (Shibboleth).
 OpenNebula should not be directly exposed to the internet and only available for the IP address of the useradmin server.
-Preferably through a private LAN connection.
+Preferably through a private LAN connection and over SSL.

 ### Logs